 PCs must not be accessible to others.
-All electrical devices including PCs, laptops, iPads, tablets and school mobile phones must not be left unlocked when workstations/classrooms are left unattended.
+All electrical devices including laptops, iPads, school mobile phones must be locked when workstations/classrooms are left unattended.
+Staff must log out of electronic devices and shut down at the end of the working day.